It’s not hard to see why people love hardwood floors. They can add a gorgeous, high-end touch to any home’s decor.

 For example, use a steam mop once per month and use an alternative method for the rest of the month.

 If you have newer hardwood floors that are sealed or finished, there’s less of a chance that a steam mop will cause damage.
 Still, try it on a small area and keep watch for a short period of time.

 Look for dulling in particular.
 If your hardwood flooring doesn’t have the sheen it usually does after being cleaned, the issue may be the setting on your steam mop or the cleaner you’re using.

 Another factor to take into account is what type of wood your floor is.
 For instance, sturdy oak is better able to withstand steam mopping than a softer material such as pine.

 Ready to steam mop your hardwood floor?

 Now you know the answer to the question “Are steam mops safe for hardwood floors?”
 Once you’ve found a steam mop appropriate for your floor, it’ll become much easier to clean up spills.
 Cleaning large areas of your home’s flooring will also become faster.

-To find the best steam mop for your floor, check out our Best Steam Mop Reviews of 2020.
+To find the best steam mop for your floor, check out our Best Steam Mop Reviews.
 For the best bang for your buck, look for a model that offers maximum versatility.